zsparal/api-documentation/source/connect/application-fees.rst

 which case the application fee will be added to *each Payment* created for the subscription.

-They are created by passing additional parameters to the :doc:`/reference/v2/payments-api/create-payment`, :doc:`/reference/v2/orders-api/create-order` or the :doc:`/reference/v2/subscriptions-api/create-subscription`:
+They are created by passing additional parameters to the :doc:`Create payment </reference/v2/payments-api/create-payment>`, :doc:`Create order </reference/v2/orders-api/create-order>`, or the :doc:`Create subscription </reference/v2/subscriptions-api/create-subscription>` endpoint:

 .. list-table::
    :widths: auto